conservationscience/functionaltraits/README.md

 2              tacutu_anage                 4                          2
 ~~~~

+The output will be similar when using `databases$search()`, except that there will be no taxonomic information or common names.

 ### Help
-If you receive an error from a database when you call Databases::ready(), you can remove the database using Databases::drop( database_name ), eg.
+If you receive an error from a database when you call `databases$ready()`, you can remove the database using Databases::drop( database_name ), eg.
 ~~~~
 databases <- functionaltraits::Databases$new( "path/to/database/folder" )
 databases$ready()